labs-js/turbo-git/CONVENTION.md

      [DEL] : deleting commits, code cleanup, remove old libs, deleting files.
      [REF] : refactor commits, part of a refactor, big changes.
      [BRK] : breaking changes commits, when we break old APIs.
-     [MRG] : merge commits.

 > Why only 3 letter?

 > 1. Best way to keep it simple and nice to see in git log
-> 2. It will be easier to do some search by tag, or write some nice regex, etc.
+> 2. It will be easier to do some search by tag, write some nice regex, It looks better in this way, etc.

 >Furthermore, if you are using any issue tracker add the issue at the end of the title something like `#issue-23`*